20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Families, tourists, and anyone seeking a festive downtown activity

-Located in the heart of downtown, this iconic outdoor rink offers a magical skating experience beneath twinkling holiday lights, with the famous Toronto sign glowing in the background.
-Whether you’re a local or a visitor, it’s a must-do Christmas activity that captures the festive spirit of the city.
+Right in the heart of downtown, this iconic outdoor rink offers a festive skating experience beneath twinkling lights, with the glowing Toronto sign lighting up the background.
+Whether you’re a local or visiting for the holidays, it’s one of those classic Christmas activities that captures the spirit of the city.

 4. Visit the Royal York Hotel Lobby